tilgep/ZE-Configs/README.md

 		"method"		""	// breakable, counter, hp, hpbar "trigger"		""	// example: "trigger_boss:OnStartTouch:5" or "#hammerid:OnStartTouch:5"
-		"hitcounter"		""	// Bool, true by default, only add if it needs to be false "physbox"		""	// Name of physbox/breakable to override hit counter if hits are not counted correctly
+		"hitcounter"		""	// Bool, true by default, only add if it needs to be false

 		//Optional keyvalues
-		"breakable"		""	// Either breakable or counter is needed for it to work "counter"		""	//
+		"physbox"		""	// Name of physbox/breakable to override hit counter if hits are not counted correctly "breakable"		""	// Either breakable or counter is needed for it to work "counter"		""	// If method is counter, name/hammerid of the hp counter "showtrigger"		""	// the trigger to start showing the bhud "iterator"		""
-		"showtrigger"		""
-		"iterator"		""
 		"backup"		""
 		"killtrigger"		""	// Trigger to stop showing the HUD "multitrigger"		""
 		"namefixup"		""
-		"timeout"		""
+		"timeout"		""	// time bhud will stay visible
 		"altHP"			""	// Instead of HP it will say this
 	}
 }